pisanorg/Student-Git-Docs/git-guide/new-repo.md

 ![create repo](img/create-repo.png)

-Then, fill out some the repo settings.
+Then, fill out some of the repo settings.

 **Note** If you already have files, it's a lot easier if you do not create a README, add a .gitignore or a license.
 You can always do these later.